Skip to main contentSkip to main content

 Genesis of Serverless

-When AWS created S3 (Simple Storage Service) in 2006, few could have foreseen the shift in approach it would facilitate.
-Services like S3 (an object/blob storage service), DynamoDB (a database service), and SNS (a notification service) dramatically reduced the effort spent on initial configuration and ongoing management of IT infrastructure.
+When created (Simple Storage Service) in 2006, few could have foreseen the shift in approach it would facilitate.
+Services like (an object/blob storage service), DynamoDB (a database service), and (a notification service) dramatically reduced the effort spent on initial configuration and ongoing management of IT infrastructure.
 Serverless also has the benefit of little to no operational cost when idle.
 This means that if users aren't accessing your application and performing activities, you can incur significantly less cost than with servers running at the same cost regardless of use.
 These benefits were immediately clear.

 Low-code/No-code Solutions

-Beyond pioneering a wide range of "serverless" capabilities, AWS also developed "low-code/no-code" services.
-These services allow developers, and in some cases, users without programming skills, to develop custom code and capabilities in AWS with minimal configuration.
-AWS Honeycode is an example of a pure "no-code" solution, offering a drag-and-drop interface for building web applications and static websites.
-AWS Amplify requires a bit more technical skill, but has become very popular for allowing developers to quickly build mobile and web applications.
+Beyond pioneering a wide range of "serverless" capabilities, also developed "low-code/no-code" services.
+These services allow developers, and in some cases, users without programming skills, to develop custom code and capabilities in with minimal configuration.
+Honeycode (opens in new tab) is an example of a pure "no-code" solution, offering a drag-and-drop interface for building web applications and static websites.
+Amplify (opens in new tab) requires a bit more technical skill, but has become very popular for allowing developers to quickly build mobile and web applications.

 Answer the questions below